PiyushKalyanpy/GyanaGuru/CONTRIBUTING.md

 - Avoid including unnecessary files like `package.json` or `package.lock.json` to maintain a focused and relevant pull request 📦
 - Add an appropriate title and description to your pull request, explaining your changes with suitable explanations and screenshots 📝🖼️
 - Click on "Create Pull Request" to submit your contribution for review ✅
+- ##### ⚠️ Please ensure that you create a pull request (PR) once you have been approved by us in commets section of issue page.
+In the case of frontend design-related matters, it is necessary to present screenshots for review and obtain approval from us.
+It is important to note that any PR created without prior approval on the issue page may be discarded.

 ## Note